ng420/CrimeInfoManagement/crime_project/readme_variables.txt

 b)Buttons:
 	Button_back: to get back to Form1.

-c)TableLayoutPanel:
+c)DataGridView:
-	table_database: displays all the criminal activity’s records.
+	dataGridView_records: to display all the records of different crime activities.